ReactiveHTML/observable-types/README.md

 # ObservableTypes
-This is a TypeScript/JavaScript library designed for managing structured data collections (e.g.: arrays of objects) with reactive bindings that the Observable/Observer interfaces (RxJS).
+A collection of TypeScript/JavaScript utilities designed to render structured data collections (e.g.: Arrays of Objects) in the DOM and manage all sorts of updates in an efficient manner without using a Virtual DOM.

-With these you can create reactive collections and manage operations on them in either an imperative, or functional style.
+With these you can create reactive collections and manage operations on them in either an imperative or functional style.

-This library integrates seamlessly with Observable UI libraries such as [Rimmel.js](https://github.com/reactivehtml/rimmel) which have first-class support for the Observable/Observer interfaces.
+This library has reactive bindings exposed through the Observable/Observer interfaces (e.g.: RxJS) and integrates seamlessly with Observable UI libraries such as [Rimmel.js](https://github.com/reactivehtml/rimmel) which have first-class support for them.

 ## Features
-ObservableTypes expose both the Observable and the Observer interfaces (like Rx.Subject), which makes them suitable for piping, streaming and merging with other reactive event streams.
+ObservableTypes expose both the Observable and the Observer interfaces (like the Rx.Subject), which makes them suitable for piping, streaming and merging with other reactive event streams.

-It also enables you to create data collections where changes are defined as streams.
+It also enables you to create data collections where changes are described as event streams.

-Additions?
-An observable stream.<br>
-Item Removals?
-An observable stream.<br>
-Moving items around?
-An observable stream.<br>

-These are the key features:

-- Wraps arrays into reactive data structures, allowing you to observe changes like additions, deletions, and modifications
-- Built on top of RxJS to leverage its powerful reactive streams
-- UI Binding: Supports binding data streams to UI elements, making it easier to build dynamic user interfaces with automatic updates
-- Command Streams: Allows operations on collections to be issued through commands, which can be observed and reacted to or simply sinked to the DOM for efficient rendering
+You can also subscribe to any event stream to feed your collections.

 ## Installation
 Install via npm: